SAP-archive/teched2021-ANA260/exercises/Section 8 - Calculations and Blending/README.md

 **Exercise Description:** You have access to shipping information and financial sales data that with some common dimensions, including Order Number and Store Name.
-You need to create various calculated dimensions, statistical aggregations, and blended visualizations to understand the effects of shipping times and impact of delivery delays on BestRun’s sales revenue.
+You need to create various calculated dimensions, statistical aggregations, and blended visualizations to understand the effects of shipping times and impact of delivery delays on sales revenue.

 **Key Features:**
 - Create calculated dimensions with string functions to enhance your data